 - It provides a functional and continuing education for people who have not completed their primary education.

 - It offers functional and continuing education for people who have not completed their secondary education.

 - Providing skills enhancement programs and vocational courses to different categories of workers and professionals to improve their skills.

 Importance of English Medium Education in India

 As mentioned earlier, the influence of the British over modern education led to the prominence of the English language over other learning languages.
 In a diverse country like India wherein there are multiple languages, there has been intense debate over the medium of instruction in schools.
 Despite this debate, the majority of the schools follow the English medium with the option of other secondary languages.
-Hence, the main reasons as to why the English Language is important in Indian Education is as follows :
+Hence, the main reasons why the English Language is important in Indian Education are as follows :